jestjs/jest/packages/jest-changed-files/README.md

 # jest-changed-files

-A module used internally by jest to check which files have changed since you last committed in git or hg.
+A module used internally by Jest to check which files have changed since you last committed in git or hg.

 ## Install